alphapialpha/lets-stream/README.md

 >Pay attention to upper and lower case for names and keys in the urls above, they have to exactly match the entries in your auth.json

 ## Updating the auth.json
 You can edit the ```auth/auth.json``` without a problem while the system is running.
-When done editing and saved simply run the ```./update.sh``` command so the new auth.json gets copied into the running container.
-No need for restarts.
+No need to restart the containers.
+>[!IMPORTANT]
+>Don't use editors that create a new file when editing (e.g. vim).
+This breaks the bind-mount, which is based on inode!